alxshelepenok/lumen/content/posts/handshake-domains-now-supported-and-managed-on-fleek.md

 Hit verify HNS Configuration, and you're done 🚀 You've paired up Open Web hosting with a blockchain-based domain name.

 ## Wrapping it Up 🗞️

+For us the main driving factor of Web3 is how open and collaborative and community-driven it is.
+The creativity engine of the Open Web is just on fire 24/7 🔥

+To keep that engine fired, it's a must to keep integrating new protocols and helping to abstract and connect them to enable devs and users to easily explore the new internet's raw potential.

+Handshake's ecosystem will be a fire addition to the set, and this is just the first step into HNS.
+We can't wait to jam with the community on what could come next for HNS + Fleek, so feel free to pop into our Slack community and to brainstorm with the team on some ideas ⚡.